DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ### Step 6.
 Run the build

-Save the changes to your project and run the build by pressing the "Build now" button on the project page:
+Save the changes to your project and press the "Build now" button on the project page:

 ![Jenkins Project menu with the Build Now Button highlighted](/testcafe/images/jenkins-plugin/build-now-button.png)

-## Looking at the results
+## Review the results

-After the tests are completed, press this link on the build page to view the results:
+After the tests are completed, press the following link on the build page to view the results:

 ![Test results link](/testcafe/images/jenkins-plugin/test-results-link.png)